projectcuisines/fillet/Templates/README.md

 ### Global outputs (see Table 5 in Protocol 1.0 paper)

 For each benchmark or experiment, compile a list of the global properties using `global_output.dat` as a template.
 Give each individual simulation a case number (match this with the case number in the header in the latitudinal output file)--for the benchmarks there will be only 1 case.
-List as columns, the case number, instellation, obliquity, CO2 mixing ratio, global-annual mean surface temperature, and ice line latitude in the northern hemisphere and in the southern.
+List as columns, the case number, instellation, obliquity, CO2 mixing ratio, global-annual mean surface temperature, and ice line latitude in the northern hemisphere and in the southern hemisphere.

 For example:
 ```